WebAssembly/bulk-memory-operations/proposals/bulk-memory-operations/Overview.md

 A trap occurs if:
 * the destination offset plus size is greater than the length of the target memory

-Filling takes place bytewise from lower addresses toward higher addresses.
+Memory writing order of bytes is not obserable.
 When a trap resulting from an access outside the target memory occurs, partial filling does not take place.

 (Data are written as-if individual bytes were written, but various optimizations are possible that avoid writing only individual bytes.)